 How to Do a Wells Fargo Short Sale

-The chief complaint was the paperwork was often lost, shredded or received by bank negotiators in pieces and incomplete packages.
-Once the Equator system was implemented and a few kinks worked out, Wells Fargo joined Bank of America as the second bank to endorse Equator.com.
-This put a stop to missing paperwork.
-However, that was short lasting and the bad news is after the short sale boom ended, Wells Fargo stopped processing short sales through Equator.
-Now all paperwork is back to being faxed.
+The chief complaint was the paperwork was often lost, shredded, or received by bank negotiators in pieces and incomplete packages.
+Then Wells Fargo joined Bank of America as the second bank to endorse Equator.com.
+This put a stop to missing paperwork when the Equator system was implemented and a few kinks were worked out.

 Starting a Wells Fargo Short Sale

-The average time frame to complete a Wells Fargo short sale is a little bit under 3 months to close, from start to finish.
-You can probably expect your short sale to be approved in about 6 to 8 weeks and then close 30 to 45 days later.
+The average time frame to complete a Wells Fargo short sale is about three months from start to finish.
+You can probably expect your short sale to be approved in about six to eight weeks, then it will close 30 to 45 days later.